I was interviewed by Danièle Cybulskie for an episode of The Medieval Podcast, just in time for Valentine’s Day. The audio for this episode is here.

 My article revisiting the dating, provenance and putting together of the manuscript Bodleian Library, Douce 308 has just appeared in the journal Speculum.

 A brief overview of how medieval vernacular songs might inform and be informed by the social contexts that produced and consumed them.
-Continue reading Vernacular song (list A) lecture 5

 This page hosts the audio for the first of my six ‘podlectures’ on Vernacular Song for List A Compulsory Topics (final year exams) at Oxford, delivered in this form because of ongoing restrictions caused by the current pandemic.
 It also gives links to some further reading and things mentioned in the audio.